juancadile/PyETR-myfork/docs/glossary.md

 ## Arbitrary Object

-Represents an attribute that can be replaced.
-Equivalent to a variable in mathematics.
+A kind of term.
+Analogous to 'bound variable' in logic.
+Comes in two kinds: 'universal arbitrary objects' can be read as generic objects, 'existential arbitrary objects' can be read as a specific but unidentified object.

 ## Arity

-The number of arguments received by a function.
+The 'number' of arguments received by a function.
+In PyETR, this usually is a non-negative integer, but some terms such as Summation take a multiset of terms.

 ## Atom

-An atoms are the smallest units with logical content in PyETR, corresponding to positive and negative atomic formulae in logic.
+Atoms are the smallest units with logical content in PyETR, corresponding to positive and negative atomic formulae in logic.
 They are most often built out of [predicates](#predicate) possibly applied to [terms](#term).
-See also [do-atoms](#do-atom) which can contain atoms.
+See also [do atoms](#do-atom) which can contain atoms.

 ## Constant